New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Learn more about Aflac’s life insurance policies

-Aflac offers term and whole life insurance policies with reasonable premiums and extensive coverage customized for your needs.
+Aflac doesn’t offer mortgage protection life insurance, but we do have term and whole life insurance policies with reasonable premiums and extensive coverage customized for your needs.
 Your loved ones can use the death benefit for almost anything, including paying off a mortgage.
-Speak with an agent today to find out which is best for you and get a quote.
+Speak with an agent today to find out which life insurance policy is best for you and get a quote.